I Can't Stop Me: Composition

+Music video and promotion

-Promotion and music video
+Music video

 In the lead-up to the release of "I Can't Stop Me", the group released photo and video teasers for the track, which served as a promotional tool for their return.
 An accompanying music video was uploaded to JYP Entertainment's YouTube channel on October 26, 2020.
 The video was directed by Lee Gi-baek of the production company Tiger-Cave Studio, who had previously worked with several Korean artists, including Got7, Beenzino and Zico, among others.
 Portrayed in retro, the visual features Twice performing "non-stop" choreography in a white subway station, a rainbow-colored canyon, and a large lotus flower, as they don color-coordinated looks.
 In one scene, the members are seated at a long table, facing their mirror images.
 Towards its conclusion, they are seen boarding a train wearing "high-fashion black-and-yellow" outfits similar to the plaid separates worn by Alicia Silverstone in the teen comedy film, Clueless (1995).

 Discussing the fashion styles used in the music video, Chaeyoung said, "We also wanted to showcase our new sides visually, such as our widely beloved suit outfits from our teasers.
 We have many other kinds of outfits in store, some of them are featured in the song's music video."
 Moran wrote that the video showcases "Twice's star power, as the girls dance — perfectly in-sync, of course — throughout different environments, both on earth and somewhere in space."
 A choreography version was released on November 1, 2020.
 Its dance was choreographed by Kiel Tutin and Jonte Moaning.
 After 77 days of release, the music video surpassed 200 million views on YouTube.